What You Need To Know About Minnesota Whiskey Plates

 If you are required to get whiskey plates, you must get them for any vehicle you own or intend to drive.
 That means your spouse’s car and your kids’ cars will need whiskey plates even though they didn’t get the DWI.

-If you got the DWI while driving a friend’s car, or any car that you don’t own, then the owner of that vehicle will likely be required to get whiskey plates.
+If you got a DWI while driving a friend’s car, or any car that you don’t own, then the owner of that vehicle will likely be required to get whiskey plates.

 If whiskey plates are required in your situation, they must remain on the vehicle for one year, plus any additional time that you don’t have a valid license.
 If your license is able to stay valid because you participate in an ignition interlock program, you will still need whiskey plates for the first year of the program.

-Get Help Fighting DWI/DUI Charges to Avoid Whiskey Plates
+Get Help Fighting DWI/DUI Charges to Avoid Changing Your MN Plates

 Whiskey plates may be required if you are convicted of certain types of drunk driving crimes in Minnesota.
 You need to fight the charges to avoid it and to minimize other consequences, like jail time, fines, and license suspension.